Online Algorithms and Policies Using Adaptive and Machine Learning Approaches: Introduction

+In summary, the contributions of the paper are the following, which are applicable to two classes of nonlinear dynamic systems with certain types of parametric uncertainties: \begin{itemize} \item An AC-RL controller approach that ensures global stability with the AC in the inner loop employing a high-order tuner and RL component in the outer loop, with asymptotic quantification of its state, input, and overall cost with respect to a reference system. {The RL-based control policies are designed so that local stability is guaranteed and are near-optimal for the reference system.} \item A guarantee of parameter learning in real-time using the AC-RL controller with persistent excitation. \end{itemize}

-In Section \ref{sec:prob}, we describe the problem statement for the two classes of dynamic systems that we consider in this paper.
-In each case, the state-of-the-art approaches in AC and ML are described.
-Section \ref{sec:prelim} lays out the necessary preliminaries including notation, a brief overview of the RL approach, a summary of the AC approach, a description of the HT algorithm, and definitions of persistent excitation.
-Sections \ref{sec:cont} and \ref{s:problem3} lay out the AC-RL controller for Problems 1 and 2 respectively.
-In section \ref{sec:cont} both real-time control and learning solutions, the two central contributions of the paper, are presented for Problem 1.
-Extensions to the case when multiple equilibrium points are present and for a class of nonaffine dynamic systems are also presented in this section.
-Section \ref{sec:sum} includes a summary and concluding remarks.
-Proofs of Theorems 1, 4-7 as well as all lemmas can be found in the Appendix, with additional details in \cite{Annaswamy2021}.
+In Section \ref{sec:prob}, we describe the problem statements.
+Section \ref{sec:prelim} includes overviews of a range of underlying tools related to the RL and AC approaches.
+Sections \ref{sec:cont} and \ref{sec:problem_1_extensions} describe the AC-RL controller for Problem 1 and Section \ref{s:problem3} outlines the controller for Problem 2.
+Section \ref{sec:num_val} includes numerical {studies} of the AC-RL controllers for Problems 1 and 2.
+Proofs of Theorems~\ref{th:classic} and \ref{t:HAC-RL}-\ref{t:Contraction-HTAC} as well as all lemmas can be found in the Appendix.
 Proofs of Theorems 2 and 3 can be found in \cite{manchester2017control} and \cite{Morgan77a} respectively.